sreadytocode/Python_project/README.md

 To run Python Shopkeeper project please do the following:

-- In your terminal dropdb garments_manager first to ensure no other conflicting database with that name.
-- In terminal createdb garments_manager
+- DROP any existing conflicting db managers in terminal: 'dropdb garments_manager'
+- CREATE your db manager by in terminal: 'createdb garments_manager'
-- Join the two with the following terminal command: psql -d garments_manager -f garments_manager.sql.
-This will create the tables.
+- JOIN the two with the following terminal command and create your tables: 'psql -d garments_manager -f garments_manager.sql'
-- Run your console.py to load existing data do this in terminal by: python3 console.py
+- LOAD existing data in terminal by: 'python3 console.py'
-- Now in terminal lets run the app!
-Use flask run
+- RUN the app so you can access local host in terminal by: 'flask run'
+- OPEN host by clicking on '* Running on http://127.0.0.1:4999' use either option/cmd click to open this in a new browser
 - Enjoy!